 Austrian Football Second League

 The division currently contains 16 teams, and the champion of the league is promoted to the Austrian Bundesliga if it is not a reserve team.
-The three last-placed teams are directly relegated from the Second League into the regional leagues.
+The two last-placed teams are directly relegated from the Second League into the regional leagues.

 Teams